How IPXO Adopted RPKI

 Legacy Registration Services Agreement

 If a subnet holder has already configured RPKI management and wants to manage it at IPXO, they can contact the Product Support team to delegate it to IPXO.
-Soon, we will be able to offer the automated RPKI delegation functionality to our clients via the IPXO Portal.
+It’s a long-term goal to eventually provide our clients with automated RPKI delegation functionality through the IPXO Portal.

 Eventually, subnet holders will be able to automatically delegate RPKI management to IPXO without contacting us.
 At the same time, lessees will be able to obtain certificates automatically and use the resources quicker.